picodata/sbroad/doc/design/global_tables_rfc.md

 We can't do union all on all nodes, because we will get duplicate results.

-Solution: add where filter on primary key for global table scan.
-Before sending query to the storages parametrize the condition by primary key values for different storages.
+Solution: add the `where` filter on the primary key for global table scan.
+Prior to sending the query to the storages, parametrize the condition by the primary key values for different storages.

 Implementation details: currently our executor does not parametrize queries in any way, so I think we will need to save some context information on planning stage: what plan nodes must be parametrized and how.